 If you have tried (and failed) the traditional recovery options, like detox and inpatient stays, AA / 12 step meetings, and white knuckling through abstinence, you’re not alone.
 But now you have options.

 The Sinclair Method for alcohol use disorder has an 80% success rate.

 TSM requires you to simply take a medication one hour prior to drinking, every time you drink.
 When doing so, you are intentionally eliminating the reinforcement that alcohol provides, and essentially allowing your brain to re-learn that it does not like alcohol.
 Over time, one can expect to reduce alcohol consumption drastically, and gain the ability to control your drinking on your terms.
 You can take it or leave it.

 Interested to learn more about naltrexone and The Sinclair Method?
-Call or text us now, we have 24/7 support ready to help you understand how you can finally get real control of your alcohol use.
+Live chat with us now by hitting the bubble in the bottom right corner of our website, or call or text us now at 937-365-HELP, we have 24/7 support ready to help you understand how you can finally get real control of your alcohol use.